 PE 11 (Basketball) and PE 12 (Basketball) are co-educational elective courses intended to continue the development of a student's personal responsibility for his/her health.
-The course will cover all the intended learning outcomes of

-The curriculum requires that students participate actively.
+The course will cover all the intended learning outcomes of regular PE 11/12 but curriculum will concentrate on basketball.
+In addition to developing skill in basketball; the course will cover fitness, nutrition, leadership and lifestyle in order to maximize the students actively.